barakplasma/sad-bastard-cookbook/content/82_Smoothie_Variations.md

-## Smoothie Variations }
++++
+title = "Smoothie Variations"
++++

 Smoothies are excellent for those depressive episodes where you’re too exhausted to function, as you can get calories and nutrients into your body without even bothering to chew.

 **Core Ingredients and Supplies**
-< Blender
+- Blender

-< Fruit, like raspberries, blackberries, or strawberries. _We particularly rec-
-ommend frozen fruit, as it’s cheaper and lasts longer, and will make the smoothie cold and refreshing._
+- Fruit, like raspberries, blackberries, or strawberries. _We particularly rec- ommend frozen fruit, as it’s cheaper and lasts longer, and will make the smoothie cold and refreshing._

-< Juice or milk or some other liquid
+- Juice or milk or some other liquid

 **Preparation**
-< Put fruit in the blender.
+- Put fruit in the blender.

-< Add some liquid.
+- Add some liquid.

-< Blend.
+- Blend.

-< If it’s too thick to blend, or if you want it less thick when you drink it,
-add more liquid.
+- If it’s too thick to blend, or if you want it less thick when you drink it, add more liquid.

-< If it’s not sweet enough, add sugar or honey or banana or something else
+- If it’s not sweet enough, add sugar or honey or banana or something else that’s sweet.
-that’s sweet.

 **Variations**